D Blues Scale guitar - lesson 1

 Explanations

 Chords and structure - This blues jam track in in 12/8 time is structured as a 12-bar song, by far the most common song structure in blues.
-It also follows the standard approach by only incorporate three chords, which is the I, IV and V chords based on the D Major.
-The chords are played as seen below:
+It also follows the standard approach by only incorporate three chords, which are the I, IV and V chords based on the D Major.
+The chords are played in a progression as seen below:

 12-bar structure chords in each chorus.